rnburn/lightstep-proposal/Tracer-C++.md

-   common type erasure is in the OpenTracing APIs (logging arbitrary key-value pairs and storing arbitrary tags in the SpanOptions), this would probably be the better long-term solution, but if the goal is to make more minimal changes initially it could be accomplished by adding overloads for each of the tag value types.
+   common type erasure is in the OpenTracing APIs (logging arbitrary key-value pairs and storing arbitrary tags in the SpanOptions), this would probably be the better long-term solution, but if the goal is to make more minimal changes initially it could be accomplished by just adding overloads for each of the tag value types.
 (Also proposed as part of this [PR](https://github.com/jquinn47/opentracing-cpp/blob/1b915dabcdb3c93ca8f2db71ae1efc4350431c8a/opentracing/span.h#L20)).
 2. *Support followsFrom relations and multiple span references.* Only a